 - Deletion of custom application accounts and the names of user and password before enabling applications or making them available to customers.

-- In order to identify any potential coding vulnerability, review of custom code prior to placing it into production or at the disposal of clients.
+- In order to identify any potential coding vulnerability, review of custom code prior to placing it into production or made available to clients.

 - Operational functionality testing.